 If you or a loved one has been injured, or died, due to a medical provider’s negligence, you may be able to pursue a medical malpractice claim against those responsible.
 To prevail in such lawsuits, the plaintiff must show that he or she had a doctor-patient relationship with the defendant, whereby the defendant agreed to the treatment of the patient, creating a duty of care under which the medical provider is required to act as another would under the accepted standards in the medical field.
 Following that showing, the plaintiff then must establish that the defendant breached their duty by failing to act as another medical provider would under similar circumstances.
 A plaintiff must also prove the doctor’s breach caused the patient’s injuries and that damages resulted.

-Damages available in medical and dental malpractice suits can include medical expenses, lost wages and earning capacity, as well as pain and suffering.
+Damages available in medical malpractice suits can include medical expenses, lost wages and earning capacity, as well as pain and suffering.
 Where a practitioner’s negligence has lead to a fatality, surviving relatives may pursue a wrongful death claim to receive compensation for burial expenses and loss of consortium.
 Timing is crucial in malpractice lawsuits, as Tennessee law requires legal action to be filed within one year of the date of injury or when the injury is discovered, and no longer than three years from the date of the negligent action.
 Exceptions to that statute of limitations are only granted in certain rare cases.

 Contact Our Nashville Medical Malpractice Lawyers Now